4 Day Easter Camp

 Industry Professionals – Professional Development

 We will be offering anyone who is involved in the industry, ie; school teachers involved in vocational education and training in their schools, the chance to get some log book hours up their sleeve for their professional development requirements.
-We will be heading out to do alot of abseiling over the Easter Camp.
+We will be heading out to do a lot of abseiling over the Easter Camp.
 If you are in need of Professional Development, why not join us for the day.

-If you bring your own gear the cost will be $35.00 + depaw fees $15.50 – Total $ 50.50
+If you bring your own gear the cost will be $35.00 + current depaw fees

-If you would like to use our gear the cost will be $50.00 + depaw fees $15.50 – Total $ 65.50
+If you would like to use our gear the cost will be $50.00 + current depaw fees

 You will be sent your certificate as a pdf, outlining all PD activities completed, direct to your email address you advise once the camp is finished and we are back in the office